cheerzzh/R_for_fun-learning/scientific_programming_simulation_in_R/readme.md

 -----

-*BY Owen Jones, Robert Maillardet, and Andrew Robinson* **Skip Ch1~9 for basic R introduction**
+*BY Owen Jones, Robert Maillardet, and Andrew Robinson*

+**Skip Ch1~9 for basic R introduction**
+**Skip Ch13~16 for basic introduction in statistics**

 ##Focus
 ###Ch8: Further programming
-- management of and interac- tion with packages
+- management of and interaction with packages
 - debugging your own functions
 - object-oriented programming
 - interface for C